student talking with advisor

 • Choose Apply to a Program in the left menu.

-• Select your program and pay your application fee to complete your application.
+• Select your program and pay your application fee.

 You must be admitted to a program in order to graduate with your credential.